Argonyte/Argonyte/README.md

 <h1 align="center">Hi 👋, I'm Argonyte</h1>
 <h3 align="center">A Finance guy who has background in Cybersecurity.
-I specialise in Capital markets.
+I am currently specialising in PE, AM, PM but I also have experience with sell side and econometrics.
 I also specialise in OSINT, Due Dilligence, and Red Team from Cybersecurity's side. </h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=argonyte" alt="argonyte" /></a> </p>